+Author contributions.
 The conceptual analysis of the data presented in this paper comes from LAV's Undergraduate Honors Thesis (2020) at Eastern Michigan University.
 EWP, PRB, and AHS contributed to post-thesis manuscript revisions, data analysis, and figure drafting.
 Samples and the 10Be_i data presented here were collected and facilitated by PRB and ECL in 2008.
-9Be and 10Be_m data were first presented in Sophie E. Greene's Master's Thesis (2016) at the University of Vermont; SEG declined a request to participate in the writing and publication of this paper.
+9Be and 10Be_m data were first presented in Sophie E. Greene's Master's thesis (2016) at the University of Vermont; Sophie E. Greene declined a request to participate in the writing and publication of this paper.
 AHS completed chemical weathering calculations.
-AJH verified Lawrence Livermore National Laboratory's measurement of beryllium at the Center for Accelerator Mass Spectrometry in 2009.
-This work was performed in part under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52- 07NA27344.
-This is LLNL-JRNL-825534.
+AJH verified the Lawrence Livermore National Laboratory's measurement of beryllium at the Center for Accelerator Mass Spectrometry in 2009.